Fill your College Details

 3. What is a Kubernetes Node?

-A node is a physical or virtual machine that runs containers, and it can either be a master node (which controls the cluster), or a worker node (which runs the application workloads).
+A node is a real or virtual system that runs containers.
+It might be a master node (which manages the cluster) or a worker node (which handles application tasks).

 4. What does a Kubernetes Deployment accomplish?